 If the Lagna shifts on a four minute clock, the नवमांश (Navamsa, also written Navamsha or D9) shifts faster still.
 The Navamsa is the divisional chart that subdivides each rashi into nine equal parts of 3 degrees 20 minutes each.
 Run the same arithmetic: 3 degrees 20 minutes is one third of a 10 degree arc, and the Lagna sweeps 10 degrees in roughly forty minutes.
 So the Navamsa Lagna changes about every thirteen minutes of clock time.
 A six minute error in the recorded birth, well within the range of normal hospital rounding, can put the Navamsa Lagna in either of two different signs.

 This matters because the Navamsa is treated in classical practice as the chart of the inner life and the partner.
-The Brihat Parashara Hora Shastra reserves an entire chapter for it, and it is read for marriage, dharma, and the inner expression of every planet.
-A planet that looks ordinary in the rashi chart can become extraordinary in the Navamsa (a phenomenon classically called vargottama, when the planet occupies the same sign in both the rashi chart and the Navamsa).
-Move the Navamsa by one division and a vargottama placement may dissolve, or appear out of nowhere.
-Either way, the verdict on the planet changes.
+The Brihat Parashara Hora Shastra treats Navamsa among the essential divisional charts, and it is read for marriage, dharma, and the inner expression of every planet.
+A planet or Lagna point that looks ordinary in the rashi chart can become extraordinary in the Navamsa through vargottama, when it occupies the same sign in both the rashi chart and the Navamsa.
+Move that planet or Lagna point across a Navamsa division and a vargottama status may dissolve, or appear out of nowhere.

 What Changes When the Navamsa Lagna Swaps

 When the Navamsa Lagna moves to a different sign, two big things change at once.
 The first is the seventh-house sign in the Navamsa, which is the principal classical indicator of the marriage partner's nature.
-The second is the dignity of every planet in the Navamsa: a planet that was exalted may now be merely friendly, or one that was debilitated may now find its own sign.
+The second is the D9 house grid itself: the planets usually keep their Navamsa signs and dignity, but their house positions are now counted from a different Navamsa Lagna.

 This is why classical astrologers will sometimes refuse to read marriage prospects from a chart whose recorded birth time is older than fifteen or twenty years and was rounded to the nearest five or ten minutes.
 The Navamsa is simply not stable enough at that resolution.
 The right response is to rectify first, or to frame the reading as conditional.
 Our pillar guide on Birth Time Rectification walks through how the classical and modern methods narrow this window, and our companion piece on Lagna Chart vs Navamsa explains how the two charts are read together once both are stable.

-At 9 degrees 40 minutes Cancer, the Moon is in the second pada of Pushya, and its Navamsa lands in Virgo.
-The marriage reading then takes Virgo's signature: a careful, service-oriented, detail-loving partner; reliability over romance; the inner emotional life expressed through duty and small daily gestures.
+At 9 degrees 40 minutes Cancer, the Navamsa Lagna is Virgo.
+The marriage reading then takes Virgo's signature through the D9 Lagna and seventh-house structure: care, service, discrimination, daily reliability.
 Now suppose the recorded birth time is wrong by ten minutes in either direction.
-The Moon's position barely shifts (the Moon moves only about thirteen degrees a day, so ten minutes of clock time moves it less than ten arc minutes).
-But the Lagna, which the Navamsa is computed from, has shifted by two and a half degrees.
-The Navamsa Lagna may now sit in a sign that recasts every planet's house position in D9.
+The Moon's position barely shifts, because the Moon moves only about thirteen degrees a day.
+But the Lagna has shifted by about two and a half degrees, enough to put the Navamsa Lagna on either side of the Virgo-Libra boundary.
 The marriage reading becomes a different reading, even though the Moon, the Sun, and the slow planets are essentially unmoved.

-This is the deep reason why a Moon-based reading is robust to imprecise birth times but a marriage reading is not.
-The Moon barely moves; the Lagna moves a full degree every four minutes; the Navamsa Lagna re-divides the rashi every thirteen minutes.
+This is why a Moon-based reading is more tolerant of imprecise birth times than a marriage reading.
+In ten minutes the Moon barely moves, but the Lagna can cross most of a 3 degree 20 minute Navamsa division.
 Different layers of the chart have different time-sensitivities, and the practical question is always which layer your reading actually depends on.

 The Dasha Sequence: Where the Calendar Starts